 A lasting positive effect on the Swiss labour market is considered to be given if the new company or self-employed person contributes to the industry-specific diversification of the regional economy, preserves or creates several jobs for local staff, makes substantial investments and generates new orders for the Swiss economy.

 Therefore, entrepreneurs need to have a very clear business idea already before they eventually move to Switzerland.
 A convincing business plan is the best foundation for a successful evaluation process.
 Existing organisational relationships with other companies is another requirement.
 And the application must include a foundation charter and/or a Commercial Register entry.

 If the application is accepted by the cantonal authorities, the entrepreneur is granted at least a short-term residence permit for third-country nationals (L permit) or a residence permit (B permit).
 Both permits are subject to the L and B permit quotas set annually by the Federal Council.

 The B residence permit has a period of validity limited to one year.
 It can normally be renewed unless there are reasons against a renewal.
 The short-term residence permit (L permit) is valid for a stay of up to one year.
-In exceptional cases, the L permit can be extended by up to 12 months (Federal Office for Migration: work permits for citizens of EU/EFTA states).
+In exceptional cases, the L permit can be extended by up to 12 months (State Secretariat or Migration: work permits for non EU/EFTA nationals).

 Requirements to set up a company